nephio-project/porch/docs/content/en/docs/4_tutorials_and_how-tos/working_with_package_revisions/_index.md

 PackageRevisions follow a structured lifecycle with three main states:

 - **Draft**: Work in progress, fully editable.
 Revision number is 0.
-- **Proposed**: Ready for review, still editable.
+- **Proposed**: Ready for review, contents are immutable.
+To make further changes, reject back to Draft.
 Revision number remains 0.
 - **Published**: Approved and immutable.
 Revision number increments to 1+.

 **Lifecycle Transitions:**